mohamed-abdelmaboud1/catty/README.md

 **Catty** is a cross-platform mobile application built with Flutter that allows users to explore a comprehensive collection of cat breeds, view stunning cat images in a gallery, and save their favorite cats.
 The app features a modern UI design with smooth animations, responsive layouts, and clean architecture principles.

-### 🎯 Main Goals

-- **Discover Cat Breeds**: Browse through various cat breeds with detailed information about their characteristics, temperament, and origin.
-- **Gallery Experience**: View high-quality cat images in an organized grid layout with search functionality.
-- **Favorites Management**: Save and manage your favorite cat breeds and images for quick access.
-- **User-Friendly Interface**: Enjoy a smooth, intuitive, and visually appealing user experience with modern design patterns.

----

-## ✨ Features

 ### Core Functionality

 - 🏠 **Home Screen** - Welcome banner, featured cats, popular breeds, and discovery sections